 Habitat: Tall Buttercup grows from a short rhizome or caudex, the base of the plant is not bulbous.
 It is found in old fields, roadsides, meadows, and tended areas that are infrequently cut.
 It prefers sun but will grow and flower in partial sun.
 The plant can become weedy as the rhizome can create offshoots.
 New plants usually flower the second year.

-Comparisons: While the tall flower stalks make this species recognizable, here are a few other buttercups for comparison: Kidney-leaf Buttercup, R. abortivus; Swamp Buttercup, R. hispidus; Cursed Crowfoot, R. sceleratus; Hooked Crowfoot, R. recurvatus.
+Comparisons: While the tall flower stalks make this species recognizable, here are a few other buttercups for comparison: Kidney-leaf Buttercup, R. abortivus; Swamp Buttercup, R. hispidus; Cursed Crowfoot, R. sceleratus; Hooked Crowfoot, R. recurvatus; and Bristly Buttercup, R. pensylvanicus.

 Above: The tall branched stalks of the inflorescence of Tall Buttercup.
 Drawing courtesy Kurt Stüber's Online Library.

-Below: 1st photo - The typical shining buttercup flowers.
+Below: 1st photo - The typical shining Tall Buttercup flowers.
 2nd photo - Note the green group of carpels showing in the right-hand flower.

 Below: 1st photo - The lower leaves.
 2nd photo - The upper leaves which have a less complex design.